Emilyfactor/Unit-19-Homework-Protecting-VSI-from-Future-Attacks/Homework_Solved.md

 ![image](https://user-images.githubusercontent.com/96030770/167730648-2455f001-62cd-48ac-a04f-3b7a901dd90f.png)

 		- Several attempts to reset password were made
 		- User should be set up with user-specific alerts with lower values in order to closely analyze
 		- User A: A user account was locked out

 ![image](https://user-images.githubusercontent.com/96030770/167730899-55d2b807-2f2e-45e0-afdc-312228b0facd.png)

-						-User should change password to something completely different immediately.
+		- User should change password to something completely different immediately.
 A password that is complex to prevent a brute force attack in future.
 		- User J: An account was successfully logged on

 ![image](https://user-images.githubusercontent.com/96030770/167731117-bdf487a0-e529-48b4-a27c-d506776b0907.png)

-						- This log indicates the attacker was able to successfully obtain user's password
-						- Password should be changed to something more complex
-						- User should be set up with user-specific alerts with lower values in order to analyze closely
+	T  g indicates the attacker was able to successfully obtain user's password Password should be changed to something more complex User should be set up with user-specific alerts with lower values in order to analyze closely

 Question 2

 VSI has insider information that JobeCorp attempted to target users by sending "Bad Logins" to lock out every user.
 What sort of mitigation could you use to protect against this?

-		> Offer regular cyber awareness training and workshops.
+-Offer regular cyber awareness training and workshops.
 Regular, interactive cyber awareness programs, simulated phishing attacks, etc. can help train employees to identify and react better to information security threats.

-		> Assess the security prowess of vendors before providing them with access.
+-Assess the security prowess of vendors before providing them with access.
 It makes sense to conduct a comprehensive, end-to-end vendor risk assessment for third parties to understand and evaluate their security posture before providing any access to the business network and prior to sharing any critical data.

-		> Verify, and verify again.
+-Verify, and verify again.
 Get into the habit of verifying and cross-verifying credentials and authorization before sharing any sensitive information.
 Use official contact information (such as the person’s phone number from your organization’s internal contact directory) and not information that’s provided to you by the suspicious individual.

 Part 2: Apache Webserver Attack:

 Question 1

 ![image](https://user-images.githubusercontent.com/96030770/167729340-23616640-74f8-40e0-94b6-3a3c38bf7e33.png)